“Leadership is absolutely about inspiring action, but it is also about guarding against mis-action” – Simon Sinek

 Question: How do we get everyone on the same page?

 Answer: By developing a culture that reflects the values of the organization.
-Having the right operating system in place ensures everyone that in the company knows what is acceptable and what is not.
+Having the right operating system in place ensures that everyone in the company knows what is acceptable and what is not.

 Good operating systems can guide functions and monitor behaviors with a high degree of predictable outcomes.
 Organizations that utilize good operating systems can acclimate new employees to its existing culture on the front end, avoiding conflicts and misunderstandings later on.